DSI++: Updating Transformer Memory with New Documents: Experimentation

-\textbf{Does generative memory enable forward transfer to new documents?} One of the goals of DSI++ is to enable answering queries related to newly indexed documents.
+\paragraph{Does generative memory enable forward transfer to new documents?} One of the goals of DSI++ is to enable answering queries related to newly indexed documents.
 Towards this goal, in Table \ref{tab:genmem_forgetting}, for the NQ dataset, we look at the retrieval task performance (Hits@1) for $D_1$ after incrementally indexing $D_1$.
 To compare different methods, we consider a baseline in the form of ER with ground-truth queries for $D_1$ (cl($U_1$)+epsmem($D_1$) - 48.3).
 We see that without any fine-tuning on the retrieval task for $D_1$, incremental learning with indexing objective shows impressive forward transfer (or zero-shot gains, cl($D_1$) - 31.7 and cl($U_1$) - 34.0).
 Moreover, ER with generative memory outperforms supervised baseline (cl($U_1$)+genmem($D_1$) - 57.7).
-However, we notice that replaying queries corresponding to either $D_0$ or $D_1$ hurt forward transfer to $D_1$ (cl($U_1$)+genmem($D_0$) - 8.6) or amplify forgetting of $D_0$ (cl($U_1$)+genmem($D_1$) - 7.0), respectively.
-These results suggest that the memory module should include (pseudo-)queries corresponding to both old and new documents.
+However, we notice that replaying queries corresponding to either $D_0$ or $D_1$ hurt forward transfer to $D_1$ (cl($U_1$)+genmem($D_0$) - 8.6) or amplify forgetting of $D_0$ (cl($U_1$)+genmem($D_1$) - 7.0).
+These results suggest that the memory module should include (pseudo-)queries corresponding to old and new documents.
 From Figure \ref{fig:generative_memory}, we see that continual indexing method cl($U_n$) has a downward trend for $LA_n$ (Hits@10), therefore, eventually forgetting the retrieval task.
-On the other hand, ER with generative memory is relatively constant, providing evidence against forgetting. \textit{In summary, we show that ER with the generative memory improves the overall performance for the retrieval task, reducing forgetting of previously indexed documents and enabling forward transfer to newly indexed documents.}
+On the other hand, ER with generative memory is relatively constant, providing evidence against forgetting. \textit{In summary, ER with generative memory enhances retrieval task performance by reducing forgetting of indexed documents and enabling forward transfer to newly indexed documents.}